AlexEnCode/AlexEnCode/README.md

 <img src="hello.png" />
 <br>
-I'm Alex, a dev trainer, here to improve my coding skills,
+I'm Alex, a dev trainer, here to improve my coding skills,<br>
-I love to tinker with anything, IRL and IVL .
+I love to tinker with anything, IRL and IVL .<br>
 Feel free to judge and review !
 <br>
 <br>